fkarg/fkarg.github.io/_posts/2019-04-30-starting-point.md

 ---
 You compete with others, on an unfair playing field.
 Are you aware of this?

-Are you good at Games?
+Are you good at games?

 * TOC